jwen15/slambook2/README.md

 - [code of slambook version 1](https://github.com/gaoxiang12/slambook)
 - [slambook in English](https://github.com/gaoxiang12/slambook-en) (Still on going)

 Email me if you have any questions: gao.xiang.thu at gmail dot com.
-Or send a issue at github if your question is about the code.
+Or send an issue at github if your question is about the code.

 Errata will be updated at this code base.